dougaparry/dougaparry.github.io/_pages/publications.md

 ## Peer reviewed articles

  - Abendroth, A., __Parry, D. A.__, le Roux, D. B., Gundlach, J., (in press).
-An analysis of prob-lematic media use and technology use addiction scales – what are they actually assessing? *Responsible design, implementation and use of information and communications technology - I3E2020.
+An analysis of problematic media use and technology use addiction scales – what are they actually assessing? *Responsible design, implementation and use of information and communications technology - I3E2020.
 Lecture Notes in Computer Science*, Springer, Cham.

 - le Roux, D. B., __Parry,  D. A.__, (in press).
 The Town Square in your Pocket: Exploring Four Metaphors of Social Media.  *Responsible design, implementation and use of information and communications technology - I3E2020.
 Lecture Notes in Computer Science*, Springer, Cham.